GermaniaKG/Logger/README.md

 $dic->register( new TeamsLoggerServiceProvider(
   $incoming_webhook_url,
-  Logger::NOTICE
+  \Monolog\Logger::NOTICE
 ));
 ```

 #### Deprecated: HtmlFormattedTeamsLogHandler

 The `Germania\Logger\HtmlFormattedTeamsLogHandler` was an extension of the `CMDISP\MonologMicrosoftTeams\TeamsLogHandler` class and provided better log message formatting.
-As of the v1.1 release of CMDISP's **[monolog-microsoft-teams](https://github.com/cmdisp/monolog-microsoft-teams)** package, this extension is not needed any longer and will be removed.
+As of the v1.1 release of CMDISP's **[monolog-microsoft-teams](https://github.com/cmdisp/monolog-microsoft-teams)** package, this extension is not needed any longer and will be removed as of major release 5.